xbst/KUSBA/README.md

 ```
 make
 ```
 7. Find the storage location of the pi.
 This will usually be sda1.
-Use this command one time with the KUSBA unplugged and one time with KUSBA plugged in to verify.
+Use this command one time with the KUSBA unplugged and one time with KUSBA plugged in (while holding down the button on the KUSBA) to verify.
 ```
 ls /dev/
 ```